microsoft/ignite-learning-paths-training-data/data40/demos/README.md

 ;
     ```

+    **Note:** Prior to execution, make sure you have entered the valid storage account key

 1. In **SQL Server Management Studio**, highlight both statements and then click on **Execute**.

 1. In **SQL Server Management Studio**, in the Query window, type in code that will create an external data source named **AzureStorage** for the Blob storage account and data container created in with a type of **HADOOP** that makes use of the ****AzureStorageCredential**.
 Note that you should replace **yourblobstorage** in the location key with your storage account with your initials